timsegraves/mongoid-geospatial/README.md

 Query
 -----

-Before you read about mongoid_spatial have sure you read this:
+Before you read about this gem have sure you read this:

 http://mongoid.org/en/origin/docs/selection.html#standard